vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 ### FMP's financial situation

 One of the main reasons for the timing is FMP's financial situation.
 I already described some general aspects of this in an earlier section "FMP has room for more funding".
-I can't go into further details, but basically I do believe this is one of those unique times where the value of donations is high.
+I can't go into further details, but basically I do believe this is one of those relatively rare times in the organization's history where the value of donations is high.

 ### My donation budget accumulation